 Coronavirus: Urth Caffe to feed first responders

-The company plans to deliver boxed lunches to agencies closest to each of its eight locations next week.
+In order to say thank you to our coronavirus helpers, the Urth Caffe will deliver boxed lunches to agencies closest to each of its eight locations next week.

 CORONAVIRUS CALIFORNIA